 Add in the little extras that will make your space the place to be: sleek modern-design comfortable stools for your breakfast bar, extra electrical points to charge devices and a built-in easy-to-access coffee machine.

 With all the other social elements down pat, you’ll want to light up your kitchen just so for all manner of social functions.
 Aim for good overhead lighting zoned to your cooking and meal prep areas, plus add feature lighting across your bench space for night-time casual dining and to give your social hub some pizzazz.

-Richard has helped hundreds of Melbourne clients create modern kitchens to suit their lifestyle.
+Richard Armstrong, a director of Melbourne firm The Makeover Group, offers more than a decade of home-renovation experience, including kitchen design and build.
+He has helped hundreds of Melbourne clients design and create modern kitchens to suit their tastes and lifestyle.